restarone/violet_rails/README.md

 ## ✨ **Sensible architecture and safe defaults**

-* database multi-tenancy: Serious SaaS and XaaS apps need to support database multi-tenancy.
+* Database multi-tenancy: Serious SaaS and XaaS apps need to support database multi-tenancy.
 So if you ship Violet with Postgres you will have schema based multi-tenancy with the option of routing each client at run-time to an external Postgres server.
 All of this is implemented in a simple way, just by subdomain (eg: design.your-website.com).
-* Flexible and code first: The Violet CMS is powered  by `comfortable_mexican_sofa` and offers the customizability of a Rails engine with full WSIWYG functionality (its recommended that you stick to HTML/CSS/JS for static web hosting).
+* Flexible and code first: The Violet CMS is powered by `comfortable_mexican_sofa` and offers the customizability of a Rails engine with full WYSIWYG functionality (its recommended that you stick to HTML/CSS/JS for static web hosting).
 Outside of this, its just Ruby on Rails -- the world is your oyster.
 * Ready to Deploy: Violet comes with a barebones App Owner UI that helps you hit the ground running by managing subdomain requests.
 Each subdomain has its own roster of Users and an automatically allocated email-box (eg: design@your-website.com), blog (eg: www.your-website.com/blog) and landing page (www.yourwebsite.com).
 Granular permissioning for users can be managed at the subdomain level.

 ## ✨ **Authorization layers**
-After deploying violet, you will be able to connect and setup your cannonical page and user account from the Rails console
+After deploying violet, you will be able to connect and setup your cannonical page and user account from the Rails console.
 ### 1. App Owners (Violet Sys Admin)
 * If you are a domain owner (eg: https://yourdomain.com) you can find the Violet SysAdmin at https://www.yourdomain.com/sysadmin or https://yourdomain.com/sysadmin
-* Any subdomain name on your domain can be reserved for web hosting, blog and email functionality.
-For example, registering https://hello.yourdomain.com will automatically generate a website for https://hello.yourdomain.com , an email address at hello@yourdomain.com, a blog at https://hello.yourdomain.com/blog and a forum at https://hello.yourdomain.com/forum
+* Any subdomain name on your domain can be reserved for web hosting, blog, and email functionality.
+For example, registering https://hello.yourdomain.com will automatically generate a website for https://hello.yourdomain.com, an email address at hello@yourdomain.com, a blog at https://hello.yourdomain.com/blog and a forum at https://hello.yourdomain.com/forum
 * All these components can be administrated at https://hello.yourdomain.com/admin with granular user permissions
 ### Subdomain Owners (Web Admin)
 To register a subdomain, visit https://yourdomain.com/signup_wizard